Thank you for your interest in writing a guest post! We are excited about featuring a variety of voices on Sociological Images.

 Who Can Guest Post?
 We’re happy to look at short proposals or completed posts from scholars, instructors, and graduate students in sociology or related fields.
-We will also consider Guest Posts from non-academics.
+We also consider guest posts from non-academics.

 How Are Comments on My Post Moderated?
-Please be aware that comments are only very lightly moderated.
-Sometimes unpopular or unsubstantiated opinions will be expressed and it may be distressing to notice that your post has facilitated a conversation you don’t like.
+Comments are not approved before posting, nor monitored.
+Readers can flag comments for deletion and those will be reviewed at the earliest possible time.
 Because our primary goal is to stimulate the most productive discussion possible, and unpopular and fallacious comments often trigger excellent responses, we delete only comments that are hateful or threatening toward other commenters or that are mean-spirited toward particular social groups.
 We close comments only in extremely rare circumstances and typically only for a 24-hour window.

 What is the Process?
-In terms of process, submitting to Sociological Images is similar to submitting to an academic journal.
-Gwen and Lisa, the editors, will ensure that the post is of proper quality and, if needed, help you work it into a form suitable for the venue and our audience.
+Submitting to Sociological Images is similar to submitting to an academic journal.
+Dr. Evan Stewart, the principal editor, will ensure that the post is of proper quality and, if needed, help you work it into a form suitable for the venue and our audience.
 You can reach Evan at Evan.Stewart [ at ] umb [ dot ] edu, or via DM on Twitter.

 Thank you again for your interest in making Sociological Images as fascinating as sociology itself!